Keynote&Plenaries

 IEEE Fellow

-Mohamed Benbouzid received the Ph.D. degree in electrical and computer engineering from the National Polytechnic Institute of Grenoble, Grenoble, France, in 1994, and the Habilitation à Diriger des Recherches degree from the University of Amiens, Amiens, France, in 2000.
+Mohamed Benbouzid (Fellow, IEEE) received the Ph.D. degree in electrical and computer engineering from the National Polytechnic Institute of Grenoble, Grenoble, France, in 1994, and the Habilitation à Diriger des Recherches degree in electrical engineering from the University of Amiens, Amiens, France, in 2000.

-After receiving the Ph.D. degree, he joined the University of Amiens, Amiens, France where he was an Associate Professor of electrical engineering.
-Since September 2004, he has been with the University of Brest, Brest, France, where he is a Full Professor of electrical engineering.
-Prof. Benbouzid is also a Distinguished Professor and a 1000 Talent Expert at the Shanghai Maritime University, Shanghai, China.
-His main research interests and experience include analysis, design, and control of electric machines, variable-speed drives for traction, propulsion, and renewable energy applications, and fault diagnosis of electric machines.
+After receiving the Ph.D. degree, he joined the University of Amiens, where he was an Associate Professor of electrical and computer engineering.
+Since September 2004, he has been with the University of Brest, Brest, France, where he is currently a Full Professor of electrical engineering.
+He is also a Distinguished Professor at the Shanghai Maritime University, Shanghai, China.
+His main research interests and experience include the analysis, design, and control of electric machines; variable-speed drives for traction, propulsion, and renewable energy applications; and fault diagnosis of electric machines.

-Prof. Benbouzid is an IEEE Fellow.
-He is also a Fellow of the IET.
+Dr. Benbouzid is a fellow of the IET.
 He is the Editor-in-Chief of the International Journal on Energy Conversion and the Applied Sciences (MDPI) Section on Electrical, Electronics and Communications Engineering.
-He is a Subject Editor for the IET Renewable Power Generation.
+He is a Subject Editor of the IET Renewable Power Generation.